Sergey Bida: 2012–19; World championship silver medal

 Bida began fencing at 13 years of age, and his club before he left Russia was Dynamo Moscow.
 At the April 2012 Junior World Championship in Moscow, he won a bronze medal in individual épée.
-At the March 2013 Junior European Epee Championships in Toruń, Poland, he won a silver medal in team épée.
+At the March 2013 Junior European Épée Championships in Toruń, Poland, he won a silver medal in team épée.
 At the June 2013 European Under-23 Championships in Budapest, Hungary, he won bronze medals in individual épée and team épée.

 At the 2014 European Fencing Championships in Strasbourg, France, Bida won a bronze medal in team épée.
 At the 2015 European Games in Baku, Azerbaijan, he won a silver medal in team épée.

 At the 2017 Summer Universiade in Tapei, Taiwan, Bida won gold medals in both individual épée and team épée.
 At the 2017 European Fencing Championships in Tbilisi, Georgia, in June, he won a gold medal in team épée.

 At the 2018 European Fencing Championships in Novi Sad, Serbia, in June, he won a gold medal in team épée.
 At the 2018 World Fencing Championships in Wuxi, China, in July, Bida won a bronze medal in team épée.

 In March 2019 at the Buenos Aires Fencing World Cup in Argentina, Bida won the gold medal in individual épée.
 At the 2019 European Fencing Championships in Düsseldorf, Germany, in June, he won a gold medal in team épée.

 At the 2019 World Fencing Championships in Budapest, Hungary, in July, Bida won the individual silver medal in the épée tournament, losing only to Gergely Siklósi of Hungary.

 In 2019, Bida was given the title Honoured Master of Sport by the Russian Federation.
 He was named the 2019 Male Fencer of the Year by the Russian Federation.